Residents, officials call for Ga. 400 toll lane buffers to reduce impact

 Sliker, who lives in Stratford Manor near Northridge Road, said he understands the need for the project, but hopes GDOT is able to fund improvements that will help neighborhoods deal with the fallout.

-“We’re not saying that this is not an important project, but if it is so important, let’s throw the money at it to make sure our residents can like comfortably,” Sliker said.
+“We’re not saying that this is not an important project, but if it is so important, let’s throw the money at it to make sure our residents can live comfortably,” Sliker said.

-Another Northgreen Drive resident said he also plans to push for a push green space and a soundwall and protections for his neighborhood during construction.
+Another Northgreen Drive resident said he also plans to push for green space, a sound wall and protections for his neighborhood during construction.

 “I wish we were being taken because at least they’ll give you some money,” Miguel Cornejo said.